yeadamk/snake-pathfinding/README.md

 - Breath First Search
 - A*

-Use Chrome to run the program! -- problems may arise in other browsers (compatibility issues)
+Use Chrome to run the program! -- problems may arise in other browsers (compatibility issues)\

 ## Controls

-W/A/S/D OR Arrow Keys - Control the snake\
+Control the snake with arrow keys or W/A/S/D.

-Spacebar              - Toggles automation\
+Spacebar: Toggles automation\
-Escape/P              - Pause\
+Escape/P: Pause game\

 ## License